The mRNA Manufacturing Advantage

 In short, the overall development and manufacturing process for mRNA vaccines is much faster.
 Once you have the template DNA, the mRNA process relies on in vitro transcription (IVT) and purifications.
 IVT techniques have been in place for many years now; the challenge over the course of the pandemic has been to bring these up to an appropriate scale.

-One further advantage with mRNA vaccine is that analytical characterization is much easier. mRNA is amenable to rapid testing for consistency throughout the various purification steps, giving manufacturers the opportunity to really understand both the process and the product.
-For some viral-based vaccines, such as RotaTeqTM (Merck & Co rotavirus vaccine), it is impossible to fully characterize the end product.
+One further advantage with mRNA vaccines is that analytical characterization is much easier. mRNA is amenable to rapid testing for consistency throughout the various purification steps, giving manufacturers the opportunity to really understand both the process and the product.
+For some viral-based vaccines, such as RotaTeqTM (Merck & Co.’s rotavirus vaccine), it is impossible to fully characterize the end product.

-But that’s not to say an mRNA vaccine is easy to develop–specific expertise is still required. mRNA must reside inside lipid nanoparticles that can pass from the injection site to the immune system while preventing the vaccine from being destroyed in the blood.
+But that is not to say an mRNA vaccine is easy to develop — specific expertise is still required. mRNA must reside inside lipid nanoparticles that can pass from the injection site to the immune system while preventing the vaccine from being destroyed in the blood.
 The delivery system must be carefully tailored, and the RNA sequence must be modified to prevent severe immune system reactions and to educate the immune system properly.

 Enabling with options

-Perhaps the biggest hurdles for any new therapeutic approach are gaining regulatory confidence from successful trials and establishing credibility in the wider population, including patients.
+Perhaps the biggest hurdles for any new therapeutics approach are gaining regulatory confidence from successful trials and establishing credibility with the wider population, including patients.
 COVID-19 mRNA vaccines jumped these hurdles at high speed.
-Excitingly for the future, the effectiveness of mRNA-based vaccines has been proven on a massive scale, and this exposure and public acceptance will promote its application in other therapeutics solutions.
+Excitingly for the future, the effectiveness of mRNA-based vaccines has been proven on a massive scale, and this exposure and public acceptance will promote their application in other therapeutics solutions.

-At the same time, as mRNA is a new field, no one yet has all the pieces of the puzzle.
+At the same time, as mRNA is a new field, no one yet has all the puzzle pieces.
 Even with the established technologies available, there is still room for improvement and optimization.
 Thinking of global accessibility, the next industry challenges that need to be addressed are material costs and drug product stability.
 Here, partnerships between drug developers and suppliers will be critical.

-At Thermo Fisher Scientific, we want to be part of this partnership–and we’re working hard on the next generation of technologies that will help improve workflow efficiencies and bring down total costs.
-By continually developing and introducing new products, including analytical equipment, production tools, and raw materials, we’re helping to remove process and workflow limitations, enabling developers to optimize based on the specific nature of their mRNA production and purification processes.
+At Thermo Fisher Scientific, we want to be part of this partnership and we are working hard on the next generation of technologies that will help improve workflow efficiencies and bring down total costs.
+By continually developing and introducing new products, including analytical equipment, production tools, and raw materials, we are helping to remove process and workflow limitations, enabling developers to optimize based on the specific nature of their mRNA production and purification processes.
 For any vaccine developer looking to thrive in this new space, selecting the best options to meet technical challenges will accelerate the path to commercialization.